 Dog growling is a form of communication.
-Your dog is not able to tell you when he's unhappy or uncomfortable with words.
+Your dog is not able to tell you when it's unhappy or uncomfortable with words.
 Most dogs will first use their body language to communicate with you.
-If you are unable to pick up on the more subtle clues, he may growl to let you know how he feels.
+If you are unable to pick up on the more subtle clues, it may growl to let you know how it feels.
 The most common reasons dogs growl are fear, possession aggression, territoriality, and pain.

 Some dogs also growl when playing.
 Play growling is often seen when two dogs are having a safe, healthy play session.
 In this case, the growling does not necessarily indicate aggression.
 However, it is still important to watch your dog's body language and make sure play growling doesn't lead to a dogfight.
 You may also notice play growling when you play tug-of-war with your dog.
 Gentle growling is not a bad sign unless your dog is escalating and showing other signs of aggression.
 If your dog nips at your hand, lunges at you, or the growling gets very threatening, it's important to end the game.

-- Possession Aggression: Some dogs growl over their possessions, such as a bowl of food, a toy, a rawhide bone.
-When a dog growls when someone approaches him while he's eating or chewing a bone, it is his way of saying, "This is mine, and I'm not sharing!"
+- Possession Aggression: Some dogs growl over their possessions, such as a bowl of food, a toy, or a rawhide bone.
+When a dog growls when someone approaches it while it's eating or chewing a bone, it suggests, "This is mine, and I'm not sharing!"

 - Territoriality: Sometimes dogs growl when they feel the need to defend their territory—think of the mailman approaching the door.
-When the dog sees someone who he believes doesn't belong on the property, he wants to let them know that they're overstepping their boundaries.
+When the dog sees someone who it believes doesn't belong on the property, it wants to let them know that they're overstepping their boundaries.
 Dog growling in this instance means, "Hey, you don't belong here, and I'm willing to protect my people and property!"

 - Pain: Dog growling may also occur due to the pain of an injury or illness.
 There is usually a combination of things going on here.
 First, there is the unexplained pain going on in their bodies.
-Very often this is followed by veterinarians poking and prodding.
-This means on top of the pain, dogs are experiencing a great deal of confusion.
-The dog may associate the people trying to help him with the pain and fear.
-Dog growling in this instance usually means, "I'm in pain and afraid, and you need to stop hurting me."
+Very often, this is followed by concerned people poking, prodding, and trying to move them.
+This means on top of the pain, dogs are experiencing a great deal of confusion about what is happening.
+The dog may anticipate that the people trying to help it will cause more pain and react unexpectedly, even with people it usually trusts.
+In this case, a growl usually means, "I'm in pain and afraid, and you need to stop hurting me."